How to Replace a Sink Trap

 Remove the Old Drain Pipe

-Remove the old drain assembly from the top down.
+The first thing you need to do during sink trap installation is to remove the old drain assembly from the top down.
 Use the pliers to unscrew any stubborn slip nuts.
-Remember the drain trap (the U-shaped bend) will have a small amount of standing water so have your bucket or bag handy.
+Remember the drain trap (the piece with the bend) will have a small amount of standing water, so have your bucket or bag handy.
 To make sizing the new drain pieces easier, keep the old drain parts for now.

 Attach the New Tailpiece